-All children need encouragement and recognition and to know that they are loved and accepted.
+All children need encouragement and recognition and to know they are loved and accepted.

 Performing demands focus, determination and hard work.
-Working on-set involves long hours and sometimes difficult working conditions.
-Because of these things it is important that children and their parents pursue this career path for the right reasons.
+Working on set involves long hours and sometimes difficult working conditions.
+Because of these things, it is important children and their parents/guardians pursue this career path for the right reasons.

 Many children become performers because, from an early age, they are outgoing, confident and want to perform.
-Under the watchful eye of a responsible, caring parent, these children can have a rewarding experience in film, television or commercials.
+Under the watchful eye of a responsible, caring parent, these children can have a rewarding experience working in film, television, digital media or commercials.